YutaPic/FPU/README.md

     - finv_grad_table (finv_table.v)

 # Notes
-- fmul, fdiv only supports normalized numbers.
+- fmul, fdiv only support normalized numbers.
   - if the exponent is 0, then the mantissa is set to 0 and the number is regarded as 0.
   - if the exponent is 255, then the mantissa is set to 0 and the number is regarded as infinity.